tentuvenkatesh/DA6401_ASS3/README.md

 The model is trained using the Adam optimizer with a cross-entropy loss function.
 During training, the model learns to minimize the difference between the predicted translations and the ground truth translations in the training set.

+## Hyperparameter Tuning

+Hyperparameters such as embedding size, number of layers, hidden layer size, learning rate, and dropout rate are tuned using Bayesian optimization.
+Wandb is used for experiment tracking and hyperparameter search.

+## Results

 # Sweep Configuration(Without Attention)

 Below are the Sweep Configuration which i used for Question 1 to Question 4